 Welcome to Cudlobe Angus West – three generations of the Bolduc family live, work together, play and grow here.
 David began building the framework of what would become Cudlobe Angus West in 1979 with his late wife, Margaret.
 Their herd was built on quality genetics and the business has stood the test of time with careful attention to genetic selection, functionality and outstanding customer service.
 Dave has expanded his own knowledge and shared his expertise in other segments of the industry in recent years as his son, Mat, has taken on more and more of the day to day management.
-Mat and his wife, Addy, are privileged to be raising their kids, Merrit and Karis, at the main yard where they can be surrounded by everyday farm life.
+Mat and his wife, Addy, are privileged to be raising their kids, Merrit, Karis, and Newton, at the main yard where they can be surrounded by everyday farm life.

 As producers, we know that today’s consumer calls for quality beef product like never before.
 In an increasingly diverse meat market, the majority of the North American beef industry has moved towards a top-quality product that other protein sources cannot hope to compete with.
 As such, it is essential to us that we stay at the forefront of the industry by constantly increasing our cow herd’s genetic potential through optimal mating selection.
 Our goal is that the progeny of customers’ herds will succeed at all levels of the beef value chain.
 We breed our Angus bulls to be genetic powerhouses that are bred to enhance your herd’s performance, no matter the environment.
 Despite our cow herd’s registered status, we expect our girls to rear high performing calves and maintain moderate body condition while subsisting on predominantly native grass pastures in the summer and straw bunches in the winter months leading up to calving.
 The real-world conditions that our cows flourish in, gives us confidence that our bulls and their progeny will flourish for you.